 To help with images throughout your content, always make them consistent.
-Similar size images and images be placed in similar ares of the page can also make your content easier to read.
+Similar size images and images placed in similar areas of the page can also make your content easier to read.

 The flow of your content can also allow you to get your message across much easier.
-Weather you are doing a review or writing a recipe, the flow of the content is vital.
+Whether you are doing a review or writing a recipe, the flow of the content is vital.

 Using images within your content is also a great way to increase your readability.
 It allows content to be spread apart making it much easier to read.
 Users can then scan over content and then take the main points from the content much easier.

 Online tools and plugins also help your readability.
 You can apply content to many of these tools and they will score the content using algorithms.

 Read on to discover some of the best online tools…

 On the web there are numerous readability tools to help your content perform at its best.

 There are also different individual tools that can be applied to web builders, such as Yoast.
 This means you don’t have to go anywhere else off your web builder to check your articles readability.